SPK1997/Custom-Stream-File-Transfer/README.md

 ### CUSTOM STREAM TO TRANSFER FILE
 What does this project do ?
-- This project takes any file present in Source folder and transfers the file to Destination folder.
+- This project takes any file present in Source folder and copy the content of the file to another file in Destination folder.

 How to use the project ?
 - Make sure node.js is installed in your system. <a href="https://nodejs.org/en/download/prebuilt-installer" target="_blank">Installation Link</a>
 - There is a Source folder and a Destination folder in the project.
+- For now there will be a source.txt file present in Source folder and a destination.txt file present in Destination folder.
+Delete them if you want to.
-- Put any file you want to transfer to Destination folder inside Source folder.
+- Put any file you want to copy to Destination folder inside Source folder.
 The file size can be anything.
 The file type can be anything.
-Check the below section if you want to create a large text file in Source folder.
 - There is a .env file in project.
 - In .env file mention the values for variables SOURCE_FILE and DESTINATION_FILE.
 The values have to contain the file name and its extension.
     Eg:- source.txt
+- In .env whatever source file name you mention that file has to be present in Source folder.
+- In .env whatever destination file name you mention that file will be created in Destination folder and will have contents of source file copied to it.
 - Open the command prompt from the root of the project folder.
 - Type the command 'npm install' and press enter.
 Wait for it to complete.
 - Type the command 'npm start' and press enter.
 Wait for it to complete.
-- Go to Destination folder and you will find that file has been transferred.
+- Go to Destination folder and you will find that the file has been transferred.

 Want to create a large text file in Source folder of project ?
 - If not already done then make sure node.js is installed in your system. <a href="https://nodejs.org/en/download/prebuilt-installer" target="_blank">Installation Link</a>